MrTeacher-tech/exa_technical_documentation/legal_assistant.md

     {details_to_extract_str}

-    Provide queries in the form of potential article titles, end each article title with a :, seperat titles by new line characters, do not include categories, each query should be on its own line with no blank lines.
+    Provide queries in the form of potential article titles, end each article title with a :, seperate titles by new line characters, do not include categories, each query should be on its own line with no blank lines.
 For example:

     query1: